aws-samples/aws-robomaker-sample-application-open-source-rover/README.md

 # AWS RoboMaker Sample Application - Open Source Rover

-This application is an example that demostrates how to build and end-to-end robotics system.
-It highlights the Open Source Rover project and includes a URDF file modeled after the popular open source project.
+This sample application demonstrates and end-to-end robotics system with the Open Source Rover from NASA JPL.
+It includes a URDF file modeled after the popular open source project.
 To learn more about the open source rover, check it out [here](https://opensourcerover.jpl.nasa.gov/)

 _RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
 Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
 Source code information can be found [here](https://s3.console.aws.amazon.com/s3/buckets/robomaker-applications-us-east-1-72fc243f9355/hello-world/?region=us-east-1)._